There are several internal and external resources available to help programs learn about assessment:

 Walvoord, Barbara E. Fassler.
 (2010) Assessment clear and simple: a practical guide for institutions, departments, and general education.
 San Francisco, CA : Jossey-Bass.
 Borrow a copy of this book from the UIUC library.

 Understanding the Learning Outcomes Assessment Process

 Learning Outcomes Assessment Plans were submitted for each undergraduate degree program in 2017 and for all graduate degree programs in 2018 with the expectation that assessment work will take place each year and be reported via Annual Assessment Updates.
-The initial requests for Assessment Updates are sent in the Spring and are due the following Fall by October 1.
-If October 1 falls on a weekend, then Assessment Updates are due the following Monday.
-Although the deadline is October 1, the Assessment Updates are designed to capture assessment activities for the previous academic year.
-As such, we encourage units to submit Assessment Updates sooner than later to ensure faculty and staff involved in assessment activities have an opportunity to provide feedback before the new academic year.
+The initial requests for Assessment Updates are sent early Fall and are due by May 15.
+If May 15 falls on a weekend, then Assessment Updates are due the following Monday.

 The following are frequently asked questions (FAQ) regarding the Learning Outcomes Assessment process at Illinois.